 At the moment in Ireland The worlds and cultures of MMA and Gaelic Football don’t understand each other.
 What they must do is recognise that both have their place.
 For there is indeed greatness in both cultures and weakness.
 However i feel both sports have much to teach us about Honour, selflessness and dedication.
 About moral courage even.
 They just have different methods of teaching and instructing us.

-The simplest way i can put it is that it is OK to love Conor McGregor and Mayo because in the end both are unquestionably and uniquely Irish and both embody our collective greatness.
+The simplest way i can put it is that it is OK to love Conor McGregor and Mayo because in the end both are unquestionably and uniquely Irish and both embody our collective greatness and sure….more than a little of our weaknesses too.